dipanjank/docker-keras/Readme.md

 # Docker-Keras

-This is a shell project that builds an NVIDIA GPU-capable Python environment with Anaconda and Keras (with Tensorflow GPU background) using Ubuntu Linux 18.04.
-One can then launch a Jupyter Notebook Server or a standard Python project using the Dockerized environment.
+This is a shell project that builds an NVIDIA GPU-capable Python environment with Anaconda and Keras (with Tensorflow GPU) using Ubuntu Linux 18.04.
+One can then launch a Jupyter Notebook Server or a standard Python project using the dockerized environment.

 # Host Machine Setup

-The host machines needs to have
+The host machine needs to have

 * NVIDIA GPU Driver
 * docker-nvidia2